Mary garden

 A Mary garden is a small sacred garden enclosing a statue or shrine of the Virgin Mary, who is known to many Christians as the Blessed Virgin, Our Lady, or the Mother of God.
 In the New Testament, Mary is the mother of Jesus of Nazareth.
-Mary gardens are most common to those Christian denominations which hold the Virgin Mary in special esteem, particularly Roman Catholics and Anglicans.
+Mary gardens are most common to those Christian denominations which hold the Virgin Mary in special esteem, particularly Roman Catholics, Evangelical-Lutherans and Anglicans.

 History

 The practice originated among monasteries and convents in medieval Europe.
 During the Middle Ages, people saw reminders of Mary in the flowers and herbs growing around them.

 Modern revival

 The first such garden open to the public in the United States was founded in 1932 at St. Joseph's Church, Woods Hole, Cape Cod, Massachusetts.
 This garden was founded by Frances Crane Lillie, a summer resident of Woods Hole.

 Inspired by the St. Joseph's Mary Garden in Woods Hole, Edward A. G. McTague and John S. Stokes, Jr. founded "Mary's Gardens" of Philadelphia in 1951 as a project to research flowers identified with Mary, and make available seeds and plant source information for starting Mary gardens.
 They also initiated a series of articles in religious publications to encourage the planting of Mary gardens.